Artie Shaw: Bandleader

-He was an innovator in the big band idiom, using unusual instrumentation; "Interlude in B-flat", where he was backed with only a rhythm section and a string quartet, was one of the earliest examples of what would be later dubbed Third Stream.
+He was an innovator in the big band idiom using unusual instrumentation; "Interlude in B-flat," where he was backed with only a rhythm section and a string quartet, was one of the earliest examples of what would be later dubbed Third Stream.
 His incorporation of stringed instruments could be attributed to the influence of the classical composer Igor Stravinsky.

-In addition to hiring Buddy Rich, he signed Billie Holiday as his band's vocalist in 1938, becoming the first white band leader to hire a full-time black female singer to tour the segregated Southern U.S. However, after recording "Any Old Time", Holiday left the band due to hostility from audiences in the South, as well as from music company executives who wanted a more "mainstream" singer.
+In addition to hiring Buddy Rich, he signed Billie Holiday as his band's vocalist in 1938, becoming the first white band leader to hire a full-time black female singer to tour the segregated Southern U.S. After recording "Any Old Time," however, Holiday left the band due to hostility from audiences in the South, as well as from music company executives who wanted a more "mainstream" singer.

 Like his main rival, Benny Goodman, and other leaders of big bands, Shaw fashioned a smaller "band within the band" in 1940.
 He named it Artie Shaw and the Gramercy Five after his home telephone exchange.
 Band pianist Johnny Guarnieri played harpsichord on the quintet recordings, and Al Hendrickson played electric guitar.
 Trumpeter Roy Eldridge became part of the group, succeeding Billy Butterfield.
 In 1940, the original Gramercy Five cut eight sides, then Shaw dissolved the band in early 1941.
 The Gramercy Five's biggest hit was "Summit Ridge Drive", one of Shaw's million-selling records.
 His last prewar band, organized in September 1941, included Oran "Hot Lips" Page, Max Kaminsky, Georgie Auld, Dave Tough, Jack Jenney, Ray Conniff and Guarnieri.

 The long series of musical groups Shaw subsequently formed included Lena Horne, Helen Forrest, Mel Tormé, Buddy Rich, Dave Tough, Barney Kessel, Jimmy Raney, Tal Farlow, Dodo Marmarosa, and Ray Conniff.
-He used the morose "Nightmare", with its Hasidic nuances, as his theme rather than choosing a more accessible song.
+He used the morose "Nightmare," with its Hasidic nuances, as his theme rather than choosing a more accessible song.
 In a televised interview in the 1970s, Shaw derided the "asinine" songs of Tin Pan Alley that were the lifeblood of popular music and which bands, especially the most popular (such as his own) were compelled to play night after night.
 In 1994, he told Frank Prial of The New York Times: "I thought that because I was Artie Shaw I could do what I wanted, but all they wanted was 'Begin the Beguine'".

 Throughout his career, Shaw had a habit of forming bands, developing them according to his immediate aspirations, making a quick series of records, and then disbanding.
 He generally did not stick around long enough to reap his bands' successes through live performances of their recorded hits.
 Following the breakup of what was already his second band in 1939, he rarely toured at all and, if he did, his personal appearances were usually limited to long-term engagements in a single venue or bookings that did not require much traveling, unlike many bands of the era that traveled great distances doing seemingly endless strings of one-night engagements.